steadramon/ESPGeiger/docs/configuration/ntp.md

 NTP synchronisation is required for a number of functions within the firmware, including:

-- SD Card writing
+- Accurate SD Card writing
-- Submission to

 ## Options